arjunultra/arjunultra/README.md

 - 👋 Hi, I’m Arjun
 - 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning PHP,MySQL Backend Web Development @ Sri Softwarez
+- 🌱 I’m currently Working as UI Developer using HTML,CSS,Bootstrap 4.6 and jQuery,JS, PHP @ Sri Softwarez in Sivakasi.
 - 💞️ I’m looking to collaborate on WebDev Projects
 - 📫 How to reach me: arjunbalan1994@gmail.com
 - Twitter: https://twitter.com/arjunbalan1994